PopovMP/request-service/README.md

 # Make GET and POST requests with default headers and parse the response

-**request-service** provides GET and POST request methods, sets default headers, and pareses the response.
+**request-service** sends GET and POST request with some automations:
+  - sets default Content-Type header depending on the data type
+  - sets the Content-Length header
+  - parses the received data depending on the incoming headers to JSON, Buffer, or string.
+  - provides the Request/Response properties in teh callback

 Homepage: https://github.com/popovmp/request-service#readme